mohankarthik/mohankarthik.github.io/_posts/2022-03-21-setting-up-github-actions-to-deploy-angular.markdown

 ```
 {% endraw %}

 Pretty straightforward.
-Everyone has a name!
+Everyone has a name (except if you are [Arya Stark](https://www.youtube.com/watch?v=TgXlQlOrSx8))!
 It's just cruel to be nameless!

 ## Defining environment variables
 It's a good idea to always defining common variables in once place, so you can easily use them in multiple places.
 Same as [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)